 But don’t be worried as things are already starting to change.
-The ground zero of Virus which is Wuhan, China, has already lifted its lockdown and flattened the curve.
+The ground zero of the Virus which is Wuhan, China, has already lifted its lockdown and flattened the curve.
 The recovery process has sped up which is a ray of hope that COVID-19 will soon become a problem of the past and our lives will be restored again.

 What should you do?